Yuhao-C/CS-146-Notes/Mutation.md

 ## (Closer to) Real Memory Layout

-applies to C and racket
+Applies to C and racket

 RAM